Maximilianos/maxpanas.com/notes.md

 - Run tests automatically on travis ci
 - Add ability to specify different environments
 - Put project in container for easy deployment (?)
-- Split api and frontend server into separate projects (?)
+- Split api and frontend server into separate projects (?) <=
 - Create monorepo with articles included to facilitate maintenance (?)
 - set up production environment
 - set up staging environment

+## Server Error Handler

+- fix error handler so that it responds to errors correctly
+- Add separate error renderer for the api responses
+- and separate error renderer for the frontnend responses

 ## Security